Huian-Yang/Stock_Predictor/README.md

 - `app.py`: The main application file containing the Streamlit app code.
 - `requirements.txt`: A list of Python packages required to run the app.

+## Final Notes
+   Following these steps will allow you to run this locally but if you want to deploy it, it will take extra work.